etishor/etishor.github.io/_posts/2007-03-18-updateflash7-with-native-freebsd-browsers.md

   - unix
   - update
 ---
 Finally the linux-flash7 plugin works with native firefox.
-If it&#8217;s not working for you this may help.
+If it's not working for you this may help.

 <!--more-->